sinnwrig/URP-Fog-Volumes/README.md

     * Capsule
     * Sphere
     * Cylinder
-* Support for all realtime lights, shadows, and cookies up to a maximum of 32 lights per volume.<br>
+* Support for single-bounced all realtime lights, shadows, and cookies up to a maximum of 32 lights per volume.<br>
     * _Lighting is not entirely physically-based, and instead exposes artistic controls for finer tweaking._<br>
+    * _Multiple-bounce lightmarching will be added soon._<br>
 * Support for APV GI in Unity 2023.1+

 ## Usage